nasa/harmony-trajectory-subsetter/CHANGE.md

+[version 0.3.1] 2025-03-27

+- **DAS-2233**
+ - Fix bug that caused ATL03, ATL08, and ATL10 subsets to write out random values to the index begin dataset when a subset has only temporal constraints.

 [version 0.3.0] 2025-03-24

 - **DAS-2327**
  - Raise harmony-defined 'NoDataException' when the service finds no data to process (e.g., no data found by the service in the subset region)